Mazyod/poetry-legacy-index/README.md

 # Poetry Legacy Index Fix

+⚠ **This plugin breaks Poetry 1.8.x in subtle ways, and is therefor incompatible for now.**

 This project is a poetry plugin that has one simple purpose:

 **Patch poetry (Legacy) Repository to download wheels associated with the given platform.**